Appraisal Standards Review Protocol

-- After carefully analyzing the Property Value Study (PVS) findings for all school districts in the appraisal district, reading the Comptroller's summary assessment of those findings and interviewing the chief appraiser and selected board members, prepare a list of the possible causes identified by the district for the invalid finding in one or more school districts within this appraisal district.
-For each cause identified, note whether the cause is internal to the district or based on some external factor, show what actions the district has taken or are planning to take to remedy the situation.
+- After carefully analyzing the Property Value Study (PVS) findings for all school districts in the appraisal district; reading the Comptroller's summary assessment of those findings; and interviewing the chief appraiser and selected board members, prepare a list of the possible causes identified by the district for the invalid finding in one or more school districts within this appraisal district.
+For each cause identified, note whether the cause is internal to the district or based on some external factor, and show what actions the district has taken or is planning to take to remedy the situation.

 - Compile a list of specialized appraisal software and major administrative programs being used by the district.
-Review and describe the district's appraisal software system and the district's mapping or geographic information systems and describe how each operates.
-Determine when these systems were installed and/or upgraded, whether they are standalone or integrated with other systems, whether the districts or departments are experiencing any major problems with the system and if any are scheduled for replacement or upgrade in the near future.
-Detail whether or not the appraisal system and the mapping system/geographic information system are integrated, and if they are not integrated, detail how the system could be integrated.
+Review and describe the district's appraisal software system and its mapping or geographic information systems and describe how each operates.
+Determine when these systems were installed and/or upgraded; whether they are standalone or integrated with other systems; whether the districts or departments are experiencing any major problems with the system; and if any are scheduled for replacement or upgrade in the near future.
+Detail whether the appraisal system and the mapping system/geographic information system are integrated, and if they are not integrated, detail how they could be.
 Examine all documentation and output to determine whether the current information system adequately ensures compliance with applicable Comptroller rules.

-- Examine and diagram the internal control mechanisms, including data security and integrity, within the district's information management system(s) to determine whether sufficient controls exist to ensure uniformity and accuracy of appraisals and the protection of data from unauthorized access.
-Examine measures for uniformity, such as a ratio study, as outlined in the Uniform Standards of Professional Appraisal Practice (USPAP), to determine if additional controls are needed.
+- Examine and prepare a diagram of the internal control mechanisms, including data security and integrity, within the district's information management system(s) to determine whether sufficient controls exist to ensure appraisal uniformity and accuracy and to protect data from unauthorized access.
+Examine existing measures for uniformity, such as ratio studies, to determine if additional controls are needed.
 Where control weaknesses are noted, discuss and make recommendations for improvement.

-- Using the appropriate year Property Value Study, collect the sample properties included in the study and drop the information into an Excel spreadsheet.
+- Using the appropriate year's Property Value Study, collect sample properties included in the study and drop the information into an Excel spreadsheet.
 Using the spreadsheet, determine the top 10 percent and bottom 10 percent ratios.
-These are the sample properties to be used in reviewing CAD appraisals.
-For these sample properties, pull the appraisal cards and review them for completeness.
-At a minimum, all information included in Comptroller Rule 9.3001 must be included on the appraisal card.
+These sample properties should be used in reviewing CAD appraisals.
+For each sample property, pull appraisal cards and review them for completeness.
+At minimum, the appraisal card must include all information cited in Comptroller Rule 9.3001.
 Note if appraisal cards are missing information and develop a chart to show findings.
-NOTE: If the sample properties do not have a normal scattering of values or has a very low COD, then contact the project manager for an alternative sample.
-Alternative samples will be gathered at the CAD.
-Also, if your sample size exceeds 100 properties contact your project manager.
+NOTE: If the sample properties do not have a normal scattering of values or has a very low COD, contact the project manager for an alternative sample.
+Also, if your sample size exceeds 100 properties, contact your project manager.

-- Using the sample properties identified in P, and using the procedures, whether oral or written, that the CAD uses to appraise all properties, determine whether or not the Consultant can replicate the value placed on the appraisal card and create a table that compares the current CAD appraised value on the card to the value calculated by the consultant using the CAD's procedures.
+- Using the sample properties identified in step P, and employing the oral or written procedures the CAD uses to appraise all properties, appraise the properties to determine the resulting value and create a table that compares the current CAD-appraised value to the appraised value determined by the consultant.
 This will require site visits to the properties.
-Consultant should only review and test procedures for property categories that were included and tested in the property value study.
-Note any deviations and provide an explanation for each deviation.
+The consultant should test only the appraisal procedures in categories that were included and tested in the property value study.
+Note any deviations and provide an explanation for each.

-- Review vendor values (if these property categories are outsourced to an appraisal vendor) for Categories G, J, F2, and L2.
-The district must have copies of the vendor procedures, valuation manuals, appraisals and documentation to support the value placed on the property.
-Note whether documentation is complete or incomplete or if the documentation is not consistent with the appraisal.
+- Review vendor values for Categories G, J, F2 and L2.
+The district should have copies of the vendor procedures, valuation manuals, appraisals and other documentation used to support the value placed on the property.
+Note whether the documentation is complete or incomplete, or if it is inconsistent with the appraisal.
 Note all discrepancies.

-- For each reviewed appraisal card, the contractor will provide the Comptroller with detailed documentation supporting each appraisal including, at a minimum, the appraisal card and the details of the contractors appraisal.
+- For each appraisal, the contractor must provide PTD with detailed documentation supporting each appraisal including, at minimum, the appraisal card and the details of the contractor's appraisal.

-- For each property category that has selected properties that were reviewed by the consultant, the contractor will develop a separate chart/table for each category to include the following information: legal description of property; property card complete: yes/no; CAD value; consultant's reviewed value; appraisal value; sale date, if available; sale value, if available; the ratio between the contractor's value as determined by using the CAD's procedures and the CADs value on the appraisal card.
+- For each property category appraised by the contractor, the contractor will develop a separate chart/table including a legal description of property; an assessment of whether the property card is complete; CAD value; appraisal value; sale date, if available; sale value, if available; and the ratio between the contractor's value and the CAD's value.

-Does the district have a board-adopted reappraisal plan as required by Section 6.05(i) (refer to SB 1652, 79th Legislature Regular Session).
-Property Tax Code that provides for the reappraisal activities required by Property Tax Code Section 25.18(b) for all real and personal property in the district?
+Does the district have a board-adopted reappraisal plan as required by Section 6.05(i) of the Property Tax Code (refer to S.B.
+1652, 79th Legislature, regular session) that provides for the reappraisal activities required by Section 25.18(b) of the Tax Code for all real and personal property in the district?
 Is the district performing the activities listed in the plan at least once every three years?
 These activities include:

-- identifying properties to be appraised through physical inspection or by other reliable means of identification, including deeds or other legal documentation, aerial photographs, land-based photographs, surveys, maps and property sketches;
+- identifying properties to be appraised through physical inspection or by other reliable means, including deeds or other legal documentation, aerial photographs, land-based photographs, surveys, maps and property sketches;

 - identifying and updating relevant characteristics of each property in the appraisal records;